Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 It would be nice to meet you.

-When visiting the passport office, hostel, admission committee educational institution, any institution, office, when there is a conversation with an official, it is necessary for him to introduce himself using one of the formulas:
+When visiting the passport office, dormitory, admissions committee educational institution, any institution, office, when you have a conversation with an official, you need to introduce yourself to him using one of the formulas:

 Let me introduce myself.